Protracted street clashes engulf Beirut near protest camp

 The trouble started when dozens of men, some wearing masks, pelted security forces with stones and threw firecrackers at them on one edge of the protest camp.
 As clashes continued, riot police fired intense volleys of tear gas, some of the heaviest in two months.

-The initially limited confrontation at one edge of the protest camp spread into protracted street clashes that drew in anti-government protesters.
-For first time, anti-riot police fired rubber bullets at protesters, whom they chased away from central Beirut.
+The initially limited confrontation at one edge of the protest camp spread into protracted street clashes that focused on anti-government protesters.
+For first time in Beirut, anti-riot police fired rubber bullets at protesters, whom they chased away from downtown.

 It was not clear what caused the harsh crackdown meted out against the anti-government protesters following the earlier clashes with those who attacked the protest camp.